Big Leaf Foundation

 Stability | Building skills through equine-assisted learning

-We’ve seen first-hand, through our previous programmes, the positive impact that working with horses has on the young people and thanks to funding from the Community Foundation for Surrey, we’re delighted to be able to continue this programme into 2025.
+Having seen first-hand, through our previous programmes, the positive impact that working with horses has on the young people and thanks to funding from the Community Foundation for Surrey, we were able to run several programmes over a four year period that helped young people build self-esteem and supported wellbeing.

-Our Stability programme gives young people the chance to spend time with horses – developing skills in communication, coaching, horsemanship and English language.
-Horses can play a significant role in mental wellbeing and at the heart of this programme is a therapeutic focus on self-esteem and coping mechanisms for responding to trauma and distress.
+Our Stability programme gave young people the chance to spend time with horses – developing skills in communication, coaching, horsemanship and English language.
+Horses can play a significant role in mental wellbeing and at the heart of this programme was a therapeutic focus on self-esteem and coping mechanisms for responding to trauma and distress.

-Over the six sessions, participants learn to develop relationships with their horses, through activities like grooming, mucking out and learning how to communicate instructions and understand the horse’s response.
+Over the six sessions, participants learnt to develop relationships with their horses, through activities like grooming, mucking out and learning how to communicate instructions and understand the horse’s response.

 “They loved the equine programme… I have noticed a big change in their emotional wellbeing, they appear more content, are sleeping better, feeling less anxious and looking forward to their future.
 It’s wonderful.”